lblod/frontend-lokaal-mandatenbeheer/docs/git-hooks.md

 ```

 These two configurations should actually exit with a non-zero exit code if you have linter warnings, and prevent you from committing.

-## Override

-If you want to skip the hooks, you can commit with the `--no-verify` flag or abbreviated `-n`.